agentio/serviceinfrastructure/content/docs/intro/grpc.md

 ### API Implementation

-gRPC clients and servers are more complex than other API implementations, so they are almost always built on generated code that is produced by tools that are usually open source. gRPC clients and server implementations are also complicated by using advanced networking technologies, including HTTP/2, streaming, and configurable automatic retry.
+gRPC clients and servers are more complex than other API implementations, so they are almost always built on generated code that is produced by tools that are often open source. gRPC clients and server implementations are also complicated by using advanced networking technologies, including HTTP/2, streaming, and configurable automatic retry.
 To simplify API consumption, gRPC supports [transcoding](https://cloud.google.com/endpoints/docs/grpc/transcoding), which provides a simpler HTTP/JSON interface to gRPC APIs when their API descriptions have appropriate annotations and conform to style guidelines like [AIP-127](https://google.aip.dev/127).

 ## What do we want from gRPC API Management?